Stationary Two-State System in Optics using Layered Materials: Construction of two quantum states

 This state automatically satisfies $\langle \Phi_b| H_{local} |\Phi_b \rangle = 0$.
 Thus, we found that absorption means the two state-vectors and that the strength of emitted light depends on the electric field at the graphene layer ($t$).

 Since $J_z^{+}J_z^{-}$ contains the number operator of electron-hole pairs $N_{eh}$, the expression $g^2 |F|^2= g\sigma \langle exc|N_{eh}|exc \rangle$ is derived, representing the proportionality to the absorbed photon energy.
-The magnitude of $F$ is expressed as $|F| \propto \sqrt{A_{abs}}$, with the sign of $F$ depending on the specific characteristics of the matter system.~\cite{Durrant1998,Cray1998,Sasaki2022a} It's worth noting that $|F|$ is influenced by the surrounding environment.
-For example, substrates supporting graphene can change the Fermi energy due to (unintentional) charge doping, affecting the nature of relaxations through Coulomb interactions,~\footnote{The Coulomb interactions are expressed as
+Thus, the magnitude of $F$ is expressed as $|F| \propto \sqrt{A_{abs}}$, with the sign of $F$ depending on the specific characteristics of the matter system.~\cite{Durrant1998,Cray1998} Let's introduce a phenomenological parameter ${\cal B}$ which gives the emission-to-absorption ratio.
+It leads to the expression $|F({\cal B})| = \epsilon_0 c \sqrt{2{\cal B} A_{abs}}$ or $|b({\cal B})| = \sqrt{({\cal B}/2) A_{abs}} |t|$.
+It is desirable to determine the value of ${\cal B}$ theoretically, but is beyond the scope of this paper.
+However, it's worth noting that ${\cal B}$ may be influenced by the surrounding environment; for example, when graphene is suspended in the air, lattice vibrations do not decay into substrates, potentially reducing the relative significance of the paths from the excited states to light emission.

-where $J_0({\bf r})$ represents the charge density operator.
-This interaction aligns with our choice of the radiation gauge in the canonical formulation of quantum electrodynamics.
-The consequences of the impact excitations are elucidated by considering the screening effect of Coulomb interactions, which are influenced by the position of the Fermi energy.} known as impact excitations.~\cite{Song2013b} On the other hand, when graphene is suspended in the air, lattice vibrations do not decay into substrates, potentially reducing the relative significance of the paths from the excited states to light emission.
-To address these complexities, it is advisable to treat the effective magnitude of relaxations as a branching ratio ${\cal B}$, leading to the expression $|F| = \epsilon_0 c \sqrt{2{\cal B} A_{abs}}$ or $|b| = \sqrt{({\cal B}/2) A_{abs}} |t|$.
-Physically, a large value of ${\cal B}$ implies that the excited states exhibit prolonged lifetimes, maintaining pathways for relaxation toward light emission.

 Though the zero-energy conditions $\langle \Phi_a |H_{local}|\Phi_a \rangle=0$ and $\langle \Phi_b |H_{local}|\Phi_b \rangle=0$ are both satisfied, the off-diagonal element $\langle \Phi_b |H_{local}|\Phi_a \rangle$ is generally non-zero as